ealingcommoner/RiverPollutionNetwork/README.md

 ### Assembly
 Simply connect lithium battery and connect sensor to GND, 5V and A3 pin for analogue reader.
 You'll need to solder on:
 - Header pins
-- Whip antenna (cut wire to 7.8cm for 915MHZ frequency mode)
+- Whip antenna (cut wire to 8.2cm for 868MHZ frequency mode)
+- Alternatively solder a UFT connector to add an antenna.

 Hey presto, one remote station
 ![Remote station](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/Prototype.jpg)